 - Westbound between Burnett Street and the Cumberland Highway

-Please see map for details of the speed limit reinstatement (PDF, 108Kb).
+Speed limits for this area will be reinstated as work continues.
+Please see map for details of the speed limit reinstatement (PDF, 48Kb).

 Frequently Asked Questions